crealu/mern-boilerplate/README.md

 &nbsp;
 ## Use as a terminal command

-Save boilApp.sh as .boilApp.sh and add a reference to it in the zshrc file (found in admin folder /etc).
-At the bottom of the file add the following line:
+Run the following command in the terminal to created a custom terminal command:
-### `source ~/.boilApp.sh`
+### `sh saveCmd.sh`

-To use this boilerplate in any directory from the terminal, type:
+Now you can use this boilerplate in any directory in the terminal by simply typing:
 ### `boilApp`